Georgegriff/copy-component/README.md

 </copy-component>
 ```

-This is because due to how shadow dom works, it is not possible to get the formatted inner text of a single slot without also getting the text of the other slots (e.g. the button slot).
+This is due to how shadow dom works, it is not possible to get the formatted inner text of a single slot without also getting the text of the other slots (e.g. the button slot).

 ## Programmatic API